LeGend077/diseases-addon/README.md

 6. Ender Sickness
    - There is a counter that gets incremented each time you throw a pearl up to 8.
    - A 50% chance to increment the counter everytime you throw a pearl.
 If the counter is 8, you'll get ender sickness.
+   - Cure:
+      - Maybe use of the same Mortal-Pestel thing to create something with _endermen eye?_, ender eyes, golden carrot/ginger and ghast tear / suspicious stew _?_.

 ### General Problems:
 1. Walking Barefoot<br>